CUSail-Navigation/raspberrypi/README.md

 Documentation:
 https://cusail-navigation.github.io/raspberrypi/

-How to run tests: from nav_algo, run something like: for only one suite: python3 -m tests.test_nmea

-for all tests:
+Run everything from the __raspberrypi__ directory.

-python3 -m unittest
+To run the navigation algorithm: python3 -m nav_algo To run all test cases: python3 -m unittest